awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalabletarget.md

 `ScheduledActions`  <a name="cfn-applicationautoscaling-scalabletarget-scheduledactions"></a>
 The scheduled actions for the scalable target\.
 Duplicates aren't allowed\.
-For more information about using scheduled scaling, see [Scheduled scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-scheduled-scaling.html) in the *Application Auto Scaling User Guide*\.
 *Required*: No
 *Type*: List of [ScheduledAction](aws-properties-applicationautoscaling-scalabletarget-scheduledaction.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)